MIROC-DOC/model_description/md_en/p-intro.md

 4. layer boundary temperature

  The temperature of the boundary of the layer is determined by the temperature of the $\ln p$, i.e., the temperature of the boundary relative to the $\ln \sigma$
- Perform a linear interpolation and calculate.
+ Do a linear interpolation and calculate.

 $$
   T_{k-1/2} = \frac{\ln \sigma_{k-1} - \ln \sigma_{k-1/2}}